epricer/cubemap/README.md

  * -port port for the web server.
 Default is 8080
  * -oldport port from which to redirect to the server port.
 Default is 8080
  * -path root of content. default is "c"
- * -cert certificiate filename (must be specified with key)
+ * -cert certificiate filename (must be specified with key).
+Adds support for HTTPS.
- * -key key filename (must be specified with cert)
+ * -key key filename (must be specified with cert).
+Adds support for HTTPS.

 ### TODO ###
-* generate the json files as templates with a command line flag
 * maybe remove the quotes functionality
 * scroll to zoom